Developer-Vinayak/pothole-detection-gps-iot/README.md

 Developer: Vinayak Mishra
 Institution: GLA University
-Domain: Internet of Things · Computer Vision · Web Systems We extend our gratitude to Dr. Anjan Kumar for bringing the Silicon Labs Centre of Innovation IoT Challenge to our attention, and to the Silicon Labs team for creating a platform where student prototypes receive the recognition — and the career opportunities — they deserve.
+Domain: Internet of Things · Computer Vision · Web Systems We extend our gratitude to Dr. Anjan Kumar for bringing the Silicon Labs Centre of Innovation IoT Challenge to our attention, and to the Silicon Labs team for creating a platform where student prototypes receive the recognition — and the career opportunities.
 ---
 📎 Submission Checklist (Silicon Labs COI)
 [x] Project Overview & Problem Statement